 Oklahoma Tuition Aid Grant (OTAG)

 The Oklahoma Tuition Aid Grant is administered by the Oklahoma State Regents for Higher Education (OSRHE).
 Students may apply for OTAG by completing the FAFSA at www.fafsa.gov.
-The student must also meet all of the general eligibility requirements listed for the Federal Pell Grant Program, be an Oklahoma resident, attend an approved Oklahoma school, and demonstrate financial needs as determined by the OSRHE.
-For the 2016-2017 academic year, the priority deadline is to file a FAFSA by March 1, 2016.
-For the 2017-2018 academic year, students should file a FAFSA as soon as possible after October 1, 2016.
+The student must also meet all the general eligibility requirements listed for the Federal Pell Grant Program, be an Oklahoma resident, attend an approved Oklahoma school, and demonstrate financial needs as determined by the OSRHE.
+Start applying for FAFSA as early as October 1st.
 Awards will be made until funds are depleted.

 Oklahoma’s Promise (OHLAP)

 This scholarship is administered by the Oklahoma State Regents of Higher Education (OSRHE).
 Students apply at their high school while enrolled in the 8th, 9th, or 10th grade.
 Student eligibility is determined by the OSRHE and is dependent upon enrollment in an approved CTTC program.
 Contact the Financial Aid Office to ensure that proper procedures are taken to receive this scholarship.